Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: The (surprising) benefits of learning with naturalistic data

 The points outlined above have important consequences: using models that learn from naturalistic data can change our theoretical conclusions in cognitive science.
 For example, if a model fails to generalize from simple data, we cannot be sure whether the model or the data are inadequate.
 By contrast, using models that learn from naturalistic data can enable us to ask more precise questions about which features---of models or data---are necessary to reproduce the theoretically-relevant features of cognitive and neural processes.

 \paperarg{Example 1: language models and learnability}.
-Recent progress in language modeling has suggested challenges to prior assumptions about language learnability and innateness.
-We briefly sketch these issues; see \citet{piantadosi2023modern} and \citet{futrell2025linguistics} for thorough accounts.
-Classical approaches to language processing focused on simple models and ideas \citep[e.g.][]{chomsky2014minimalist}, but in doing so imposed strong assumptions.
-Under certain strong assumptions, \citet{gold1967language} proved that even relatively simple languages cannot be learned from input alone.
-This proof contributed to arguments that for innate universals such as recursion, and separation of syntax from semantics \citep[e.g.]{chomsky1957syntactic,chomsky1965aspects}---ideas that were subsequently influential in arguments about the nature of cognition more broadly \citep{fodor1975language,fodor1988connectionism,quilty2023best}.
-However, these theories did not attempt to model language processing in all its naturalistic detail.
+Recent language modeling \andrew{works raise} challenges to prior assumptions about language innateness.\footnote{We briefly sketch these issues; see \citet{piantadosi2023modern} and \citet{futrell2025linguistics} for thorough accounts.} Classical approaches to language focused on simple models \citep[e.g.][]{chomsky2014minimalist} \andrew{under strong assumptions.
+Using certain assumptions, \citet{gold1967language} proved that even relatively simple languages cannot be learned from input alone.
+This contributed to arguments that language's precursors must be innate \citep[e.g.]{chomsky1957syntactic,chomsky1965aspects}---which influenced cognitive science writ large \citep{fodor1975language,fodor1988connectionism,quilty2023best}. } However, these theories did not attempt to model language processing in all its naturalistic detail.

-By contrast, when deep-learning models learn from large amounts of naturalistic data, these models acquire aspects of both syntax \citep{manning2020emergent} and semantics \citep{li2021implicit}---and account for many behavioral and neuroscientific phenomena \citep{schrimpf2021neural}.
-Although these models often learn from inhuman quantities of language \citep{wilcox2024bigger}, even models trained on a human-like quantity can learn complex syntactic features that were previously considered evidence for innate knowledge \citep[e.g.][]{wilcox2023using}.
-Likewise, while some ``impossible'' languages that (adult) humans struggle to learn had been considered evidence for universal grammar, \citet{kallini2024mission} show that language models can more easily learn real languages than impossible ones.
-Finally, controlled experiments---like those from \citet{misra2024language}, reviewed above---begin to illustrate which features of experience contribute to syntactic generalization: particularly the importance of naturalistic variation.
-Thus, studying learnability from naturalistic data has helped to reshape our understanding of the necessary and sufficient features for acquiring linguistic capabilities.
+\andrew{By contrast, deep-learning models that learn from plentiful naturalistic data acquire} aspects of syntax \citep{manning2020emergent} and semantics \citep{li2021implicit}---and capture behavioral and neuroscientific phenomena \citep{schrimpf2021neural}. \andrew{Although these models often learn from inhuman quantities of language \citep{wilcox2024bigger}, even human-like quantities allow learning complex syntactic features that were previously considered evidence for innate structure \citep[e.g.][]{wilcox2023using}.
+Furthermore, controlled experiments---like \citet{misra2024language}, reviewed above---show how naturalistic variation contributes to this syntactic generalization.} Thus, studying learnability from naturalistic data has helped to reshape our understanding of the necessary and sufficient features for acquiring linguistic capabilities.